SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ### Testing the sample

-Following example will send the 10 test messages and will also create a consumer to listen to messages on the same destination until terminated:
+The following example will send 10 test messages and create a consumer to listen to messages on the same destination until terminated:

 ```
 mvn exec:java -Dexec.mainClass=com.solace.integration.spring.MessageProducer